-One of the great features of Windows Autopilot is no-touch enrolment.
+One of the great features of Windows Autopilot is no-touch enrollment.
 You can deploy Windows devices without IT coming into contact with the device or entering any information manually.
-No-touch enrolment is ideal for organisations with large numbers of devices, or for devices leveraged by people that work only work remotely.
+No-touch enrollment is ideal for organisations with large numbers of devices, or for devices leveraged by people that work only work remotely.

-When users turn on the device and connect it to the internet, they will automatically begin the enrolment process.
-Once enrolment is complete, the devices will be ready for use with all the settings and configurations you specified in your Microsoft Endpoint Manager profile.
+When users turn on the device and connect it to the internet, they will automatically begin the enrollment process.
+Once enrollment is complete, the devices will be ready for use with all the settings and configurations you specified in your Microsoft Endpoint Manager profile.

 Each device that you want to leverage Windows Autopilot for will need the following requirements: